Channel Partners: You Don’t Have to Run the Race to Zero

 Applying innovative technologies to help businesses support home-based employees is an excellent – if obvious – example of how channel partners can grow revenue within their existing customer base.
 Indeed, following business lockdowns in March, the channel industry was quick to pivot towards a focus on remote work solutions.
 However, taking full advantage of your digital toolbox will require some homework and investment of time and energy.
 One key is to engage with customers to gain the insight needed to address their industry-specific challenges.
 Another is to explore master agent resources to expand your partnership network and capabilities in a strategic manner.
 Finally, you may need to revamp your sales strategy to shift from a tactical response mode to a more proactive consultative approach.

 Incorporating Internet of Things and Edge Intelligence applications into your arsenal, meanwhile, opens a new world of possibilities.
 Fleet management solutions can help transportation and logistics companies manage their vehicles and assets to enhance safety, efficiency and regulatory compliance.
-Hospitals – battered by the financial impact of the pandemic – can use smart sensors and video analytics to locate and monitor equipment such as portable X-ray machines and ventilators.
+Hospitals – battered by financial impacts– can use smart sensors and video analytics to locate and monitor equipment such as portable X-ray machines and ventilators.

 A digitally-enabled approach to sales can position you to significantly grow your revenue – as well as your profit margin – per customer.
 In the process, you’ll build loyalty within your base and evolve from being a reliable technology vendor to an invaluable strategic partner.